oldgerman/D1-mini-Plus-V1.0/README.md

 ## Pin Map (Back View)

-There is no cartoon logo on the back of the shared PCB file :)
+There is no cartoon logo on the back of the shared PCB file XD

 ![](https://github.com/oldgerman/D1-mini-Plus-V1.0/blob/master/images/D1miniPlusV1Back.jpg)